A Guide to Puna Hawaii

 Plan to enjoy a variety of beautiful coastal regions, incredible rainforests, rugged hiking trails, an agricultural wonderland and some quirky towns.
 Lets start with a popular attraction, the prolific Mauna Loa Macadamia Nut Corporation, which processes about 180,000 pounds of macadamia nuts every day and offers a guided experience through its popular visitor’s tour three miles deep in the macadamia nut orchards.

 You should visit Lava Tree State Monument to see the remnants of a wet Ohia forest that was covered by a historic lava flow leaving impressive tree molds in it’s path.
 This is one of my favorite state parks in Hawaii, it’s beautiful and simple with a winding trail and several gazebos for relaxing and taking in the view.
-Take a hike through Volcanoes National Park and see the off the beaten path part of the Kilauea Volcano.
+It’s also a great spot to stop for a picnic lunch when you’re visiting Puna Hawaii.

 Or if water activities are your interest, you can enjoy a beautiful and unique black sand beach that formed at Isaac Hale Beach Park after the 2018 Kilauea eruption.
 This locals favorite park, was almost wiped out by the 2018 flow but miraculously survived by just a few yards.
 The Pohoiki beach area was completely transformed and is definitely worth a visit during your trip to Puna Hawaii.
 There are still some hot ponds in the Pohoiki area, however several of the other popular ponds along the coast were destroyed by the recent flow.